awsdocs/aws-storagegateway-user-guide/doc_source/gateway-private-link.md

 1. Choose **Activate gateway**\.

-1. If activation is not successful, see [Troubleshooting Your Gateway](Troubleshooting-common.md) for possible solutions\.
+1. If activation is not successful, see [Troubleshooting your gateway](troubleshooting-gateway-issues.md) for possible solutions\.

 **To associate your gateway with your AWS account**